two students walking outside a building on campus

 MSW Application Procedures

 Instructions and deadlines for the MSW application are available, www.washburn.edu/msw.
-Three letters of reference, a personal statement of interest, and a non-refundable $40 application fee must be included when the online application is submitted.
+Three letters of reference and a personal statement of interest must be included when the online application is submitted.

 The official bachelor’s degree transcript needs to be sent to: